Journal of the Chemical Society C: Organic, 1967, 1581–1582. DOI: 10.1039/J39670001581

 7-Phenyl-8H-benz[h]indeno[1,2-b]quinoline.
 Molecular formula C₂₆H₁₇N, molecular weight 343.4.
 Yellow platelets, melting point 178°, with intense blue fluorescence.
 PubChem CID: 139041383.

-This is the compound Antaki completed that no modern group has repeated.
+This is the compound Antaki completed that no modern group has repeated, in our search of the literature.
 Obtained by Wolff–Kishner reduction of the 8-oxo precursor — heating with hydrazine hydrate and sodium hydroxide in ethylene glycol at 190° for three hours — the oxygen is removed entirely and two hydrogens added, yielding a fully aromatic pentacyclic system with a single nitrogen threading through the architecture.
 The paper records that the solution turned green at the beginning of the reaction and became almost colourless toward the end.
 The product exhibited intense blue fluorescence.

 Both compounds return zero literature results in PubChem.
-The 8H product has not been revisited since 1967.
+We found no record of the 8H product being made again since 1967.

 Most drug molecules contain two or three fused rings.
 The benz[h]indenoquinoline framework comprises five fused rings in a rigid, fully aromatic architecture, with a pendant phenyl group adding a sixth.
 The molecular formula C₂₆H₁₇N — 26 carbons and a single nitrogen, almost entirely locked into rings — reflects that density.
 The compound belongs to a class now recognised as privileged scaffolds in medicinal chemistry: flat, aromatic, nitrogen-containing polycyclics with demonstrated capacity for DNA intercalation, topoisomerase inhibition, and fluorescence emission in the blue-green range.